rya-sge/access-denied/_posts/2023-09-27-gas-optimization.md

 **For a loop**

-When you iterate over loop, you will have a condition, a limit number, to get out of the loop.
+When you iterate over a loop, you will have a condition, a limit number, to get out of the loop.
 This number is generally stored inside a storage variable.

 A read operation can be expensive for a loop operation since this operation is performed for each iteration.

-The solution is to create a local variable to avoid fetch information on the blockchain.
+The solution is to create a local variable to avoid fetching information on the blockchain.

 See point F for an example